MartinoMensio/martinomensio.github.io/index.md

 title: Welcome
 ---

-I am Martino, PhD Student at the Open University.
-I graduated in Software Engineering and I am intrigued by Natural Language Processing, backend development, and Python.
+I am Martino, an Open Source passionate and mantainer: [GitHub](https://github.com/MartinoMensio/).
-I love open source and I maintain many repositories on [GitHub](https://github.com/MartinoMensio/).
+I got my PhD at the Open University in Data Science.
+My Master's Degree is in Software Engineering and I am intrigued by Natural Language Processing, backend development, and Python.

 ## Short bio